7. ATI Radeon HD 5770 Review

 Like higher end GTX card, the 470 has the same supported API.
 DirectX 11 is one of the most talked-about features in graphics cards.
 With the enhanced graphical effects upon which DX 11 is based, like tessellation, the demand for graphics cards with DX 11 support has become a big deal.

 Although only a few games have come out so far with the option of DX 11 settings, more are sure to come.
 This new DirectX API has opened the door to more realistic and life-like effects.
 Naturally, developers have been drawn to it because of this--for them it’s all about producing the highest quality graphics.
-By implementing this new technology, we’ll be taking a big step towards movie-like experiences when it comes to gaming.
+By implementing this new Rendering Technologies:

 Nvidia has an extensive line of technologies that are built into their graphics cards.
 Fermi is the latest that has been included in the GTX 400 series.
 Fermi was designed to work alongside DirectX 11.
 The key points that both things touch upon are tessellation and DirectCompute.